charan00000/PolicePatrolOptmization/README.md

 basic_not_euler.geojson is similar to basic.geojson but with one leaf node.

-convert_to_py returns total distance of euelr circuit, which is used to determine eulerization effectiveness
+find_euler_circuit.modify() returns total distance of euelr circuit, which is used to determine eulerization effectiveness